Shamillion/echo-bot/README.md

 echo-bot                       -- the root folder of the project.
    ├── app
    │   └── Main.hs
-   ├── config.json             -- bot settings file.
+   ├── _config.json            -- template of settings file for bot.
    ├── log.log                 -- file for bot logs.
    ├── src
    │   ├── Config.hs           -- functions for getting settings from a file.